How to start an ecommerce business from scratch

 If you have a clear idea of what you’re going to sell, brainstorm names by looking at other brands in your industry.
 Or, a name might pop into your mind immediately.
 While it may work for rock stars, it’s best to avoid numbers and complicated symbols.
 Keep the brand name simple and easy to pronounce.

-Branding will help your ecommerce store stand out among the competition.
+Branding will help an ecommerce store stand out in the market.
 It’s important to create a memorable impression that will attract repeat customers.
-You don’t want your product to get lost in a sea of competitors without distinct characteristics.
+You don’t want the product to get lost in a sea of competitors without distinct characteristics.

-The best way to validate your business idea is to start taking orders.
+A great way to validate your business idea is to start taking orders.
 The sooner you start, the better!
-Here are tips to help you build an online store
+Here are tips to help you build a store

-Product descriptions are what customers will read to decide if your product will fit their needs.
-It’s important to write a thorough description telling your potential buyer everything they need to know to make an informed decision.
-Titles, images, bullet points, descriptions, and keywords can all help you construct a page that converts browsers into shoppers.
+Product descriptions are what customers will read to decide if the product will fit their needs.
+Write a thorough description and include everything the potential buyer needs to know to make an informed decision.

-Incomplete or inaccurate descriptions may lead to complaints, increase returns, and hurt your reputation, so be thorough, clear, and upfront.
-However, your descriptions don’t have to be dry.
-Put yourself in customers’ shoes and come up with fun and engaging descriptions of how they can use your products.
+Incomplete or inaccurate descriptions may lead to complaints, increase returns, and hurt your reputation, so be thorough, clear and upfront.
+However, descriptions don’t have to be dry.
+Put yourself in customers’ shoes and come up with fun and engaging descriptions of how they can use the products.